dhineshrs/dhineshrs/README.md

 ### Hi there
-I'm currently working on
+I'm currently working on as Senior Technical Lead
-I'm currently learning
-How to reach me..